guitld/Distortion-Bot-for-Telegram/README.md

 ## Usage:
 Look for @theDistortionBot at Telegram.

-Type /gif and wait for the bot's reply.
-Then all you have to do is send the photo you want to distort.
+* /gif: Type /gif and wait for a reply.
+Then just send a photo and wait for the distorted GIF.
+* /audio: Send an audio and reply to it with /audio.